-Action/Service 1.1: The variance in base program expenditures is due to aligning expenditures based on actual enrollment between Banta Elementary (actual enrollment less than projected) and Banta Charter (actual enrollment greater than projected).
+Action/Service 1.1 The variance in base program expenditures is due to aligning expenditures based on actual enrollment between Banta Unified and Banta Charter in addition to BUSD's salaries settlement.

-Action/Service 1.2: Actual expenditures were greater than the original due to incorporating additional curriculum adoptions.
+Action/Service 1.2 Actual expenditures were greater than budgeted expenditures due to a need for additional curriculum materials.